Graph Pooling for Graph Neural Networks: Progress, Challenges, and Opportunities

-\textbf{\textit{Challenge.}} The graph pooling methods introduced in Section~\ref{sec:methods} are mainly designed to deal with regular graphs.
+\paragraph{Challenge.} The graph pooling methods discussed in Section~\ref{sec:methods} are primarily intended for plain graphs.
 However, there are also many other types of graphs in real-world datasets.
-Obviously, it is not optimal to directly apply the above existing graph pooling methods to other types of graphs, since different types of graphs have different characteristics.
-Therefore, designing specific graph pooling operators for handling different types of graphs largely remains open in the literature.
+Obviously, it is not optimal to directly apply the above existing graph pooling methods to these different types of graphs because they possess distinct characteristics.
+Therefore, there is a significant gap in the literature regarding the development of specific graph pooling operators tailored to handle diverse types of graphs.

-\textbf{\textit{Opportunity.}} Recently, several pooling works have attempted to handle the seldom studied graphs, which are also commonly used in real applications, such as heterogenous graphs~\cite{user-as-graph}, spatio-temporal graphs~\cite{spatial-temporal}, and hypergraphs~\cite{hyper-pool}.
-However, specific graph pooling operators for handling other types of graphs are still missing.
-Therefore, we suggest two promising research opportunities: 1) extending the existing graph pooling methods or designing new pooling methods to deal with specific graphs by considering their properties, such as dynamic graphs, where graph structures and graph nodes dynamically change over time, directed graphs, where the edges have a direction, and signed networks, where signed edges represent positive or negative relationships between nodes; and 2) devising a general pooling method, which can handle different types of graphs in a universal manner.
+\paragraph{Opportunity.} Recently, several graph pooling works have attempted to handle the rarely studied but commonly used graphs in real applications, such as heterogenous graphs~\cite{user-as-graph}, spatio-temporal graphs~\cite{spatial-temporal}, and hypergraphs~\cite{hyper-pool}.
+However, specific graph pooling operators for handling other types of graphs are still lacking.
+Therefore, we suggest two promising research opportunities: 1) extending the existing graph pooling methods or designing new pooling methods to deal with specific graphs in consideration of their properties, such as dynamic graphs, where graph structures and graph nodes dynamically change over time, directed graphs, where the edges have a direction, and signed networks, where signed edges represent positive or negative relationships between nodes; 2) devising a general pooling method, which can efficiently handle different types of graphs in a universal manner.

-\subsubsection{\uppercase\expandafter{\romannumeral3}: Interpretability}
+\subsection{Interpretability}

-\textbf{\textit{Challenge.}} Although the existing graph pooling methods have achieved excellent results on various graph-based tasks, most of them show little interpretability.
-However, the interpretability is desirable and critical for pooling methods on graphs, especially in terms of drug or disease related problems, since it enables humans to understand the cause of a decision made by these methods.
-However, despite some progress made in the interpretation of node representation via GNNs~\cite{explaina-survey}, the interpretability of pooling methods remains under explored.
+\paragraph{Challenge.} Although the existing graph pooling methods have achieved excellent results on various graph-based tasks, most of them show little interpretability~\cite{understand-attention}.
+This is particularly problematic for drug or disease-related problems where understanding the reasoning behind these methods is crucial.
+Although there has been some progress in interpreting node representation of GNNs~\cite{explaina-survey}, the interpretability of pooling methods remains largely unexplored.